ArweaveTeam/examples/rebased_merkle_tree/README.md

 ## Merging with rebasing

-Arweave 2.7 introduces a new Merkle Oroof attribute to indicate that a subtree root is **rebased**.
+Arweave 2.7 introduces a new Merkle Proof attribute to indicate that a subtree root is **rebased**.
 A rebased subtree is treated like a full merkle tree for the purposes of calculating chunk offsets - i.e. the left-most chunk under that subtree is considered to be placed at index **0** within its data-offset space.

 ![Merging With Rebasing](https://github.com/ArweaveTeam/examples/assets/3465100/1836d85f-50da-405c-8de6-2b6b3669241b)